lape15/next-js-portfolio/README.md

-portfolio built with next and react
+portfolio built with next js